axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A blockchain is a public ledger of transactions that is maintained and verified by a decentralized, peer-to-peer (P2P) network of computers that adhere to a consensus mechanism to confirm data.
 Each computer in a blockchain network maintains its own copy of the shared record, making it nearly impossible for a single computer to alter past transactions or for malicious actors to overwhelm the network.

+### BLS key

+Boneh–Lynn–Shacham (BLS) is a digital signature method used for verifying the authenticity of digital messages or documents.

+The BLS key is what the validator uses to produce finality votes.
+Validators who produce finality vote receive a reward.
+If a validator fails to produce a finality vote, no slashing penalty applies.

+To attach a BLS key to a validator, either a new validator must be created or an existing validator must be [updated](./../node-operators/setup/generate-keys.md) with this key.

 ### Bridge

 A blockchain bridge—also known as a cross-chain bridge—allows independent blockchains to communicate with each other.
 This allows users to transfer crypto assets from one blockchain to another, including tokens, wrapped cryptocurrencies, and non-fungible tokens (NFTs).
 For example, [Ronin Bridge](https://bridge.roninchain.com/) is used for asset transfer between the Ronin chain and the Ethereum mainnet.